foundation/foundation-sites/docs/pages/responsive-navigation.md

 ## Responsive Toggle

 In Foundation 5, the top bar combined this menu toggling concept into one plugin.
 We now have a separate, optional component you can use in tandem with the responsive plugin.
-It's called the tab bar, and it allows you to quickly setup a menu toggle on mobile.
-The tab bar hides itself on larger screens.
+It's called the title bar, and it allows you to quickly setup a menu toggle on mobile.
+The title bar hides itself on larger screens.

 To set it up, first give your menu a unique ID.
 (You don't even need to use Menu!
 Any element will work.)
-Next, add a tab bar with the class `.title-bar` and the attribute `data-responsive-toggle`.
+Next, add a title bar with the class `.title-bar` and the attribute `data-responsive-toggle`.
 The value of `data-responsive-toggle` should be the ID of the menu you're toggling.

-By default, the tab bar will be visible on small screens, and the Menu hides.
-At the medium breakpoint, the tab bar disappears, and the menu is always visible.
+By default, the title bar will be visible on small screens, and the Menu hides.
+At the medium breakpoint, the title bar disappears, and the menu is always visible.
 This breakpoint can be changed with the `data-hidefor` attribute in HTML, or the `hideFor` setting in JavaScript.

 <div class="primary callout show-for-medium">
   <p>Scale your browser down to see the toggle happen.</p>